Anor Londo: Plot

+Dark Souls

-Anor Londo was created by Gwyn, ruler of the gods, to consolidate his power after ushering in the Age of Fire.
+Anor Londo was founded by Gwyn, ruler of the Gods, to consolidate his power after ushering in the Age of Fire.
 Many centuries later, upon the fading of the First Flame, he was forced to leave the city along with half of his Silver Knight army to rekindle the flame.
-At the time of Dark Souls, the only remaining deity in Anor Londo is Gwyndolin, who presides over the Darkmoon covenant.
-He creates the illusion of sunlight, as well as Princess Gwynevere, to compel the Chosen Undead to defeat Gwyn and rekindle the First Flame yet again.
+By the time of Dark Souls, the only remaining deity in Anor Londo is Gwyn's son (but whom he raised as his daughter) Gwyndolin, a powerful sorcerer with strong affinity with the Moon and who presides over the Darkmoon covenant.
+Gwyndolin created the illusion of sunlight, as well as Princess Gwynevere, to compel the Chosen Undead to defeat Gwyn and rekindle the First Flame yet again.
 If the player attacks Gwynevere, the illusion is shattered and the city reverts to its true appearance, shrouded in darkness.

+Dark Souls III

 By the time of Dark Souls III, the city was repopulated and renamed Irithyll.
-However, it is taken over by a dark sorcerer named Sulyvahn, who enslaved the city's populace and turned them into monstrosities.
+It is taken over by a dark sorcerer named Sulyvahn, who enslaved the city's populace and turned them into monstrosities.
 Sulyvahn would later be allied with Aldrich, Devourer of Gods, a former human cleric who mutated into an amorphous blob due to his cannibalism, and one of the five Lords of Cinder resurrected to link the First Flame.
 The player finds Aldrich housed within the cathedral of Gwyn's ruined keep, in the process of slowly consuming the very body and soul of the still-living Gwyndolin.